Sidroco-Holdings-Ltd/agri-blockchain-benchmark/README.md

 # agri-blockchain-benchmark

-This repository provides a benchmarking framework for evaluating smart contracts tailored for agricultural applications across various blockchain platforms.
+This repository contains the experimental results for our paper "Benchmarking Blockchain Technologies for Agricultural Applications".

 ## Overview